message/iata/AG.md

 5. From 15 December 2021, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival.
 Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
 - This does not apply to passengers younger than 18 years.
 6. From 15 December 2021, passengers entering or transiting through Antigua and Barbuda must have a negative COVID-19 RT-PCR test taken at most 3 days before departure from the first embarkation point.
 Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
-- This does not apply to passengers younger than 18 years.
+- This does not apply to passengers younger than 5 years.
-7. From 15 December 2021, passengers younger than 18 years and older than 4 years entering or transiting through Antigua and Barbuda without a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival, must have a negative COVID-19 RT-PCR test taken at most 4 days before departure from the first embarkation point.
+7. From 8 Decemebr 2021 until 15 December 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival, must have a negative COVID-19 RT-PCR test taken at most 4 days before departure from the first embarkation point.
 Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
-8. From 8 Decemebr 2021 until 15 December 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival, must have a negative COVID-19 RT-PCR test taken at most 4 days before departure from the first embarkation point.
-Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
 Passengers are subject to medical screening upon arrival.
-9. Passengers are subject to quarantine for up to 14 days.
+8. Passengers are subject to quarantine for up to 14 days.
 - This does not apply to nationals and residents of Antigua and Barbuda with a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival.
 Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V.
-10. Passengers could be subject to COVID-19 test upon arrival.
+9. Passengers could be subject to COVID-19 test upon arrival.
-11. Passengers and airline crew staying overnight in transit must stay at a hotel or at a designated facility until their next flight.
+10. Passengers and airline crew staying overnight in transit must stay at a hotel or at a designated facility until their next flight.
-12. More COVID-19 related information can be found at <a href="https://visitantiguabarbuda.com/travel-advisory/">https://visitantiguabarbuda.com/travel-advisory/</a>
+11. More COVID-19 related information can be found at <a href="https://visitantiguabarbuda.com/travel-advisory/">https://visitantiguabarbuda.com/travel-advisory/</a>